Real Estate And Mortgage Market Forecast

 What Factors Affect The U.S. Housing Market?

 The housing market in the U.S. is not too healthy.
-Whenever home prices increase by almost 50% in a span of three years, that is not a good sign.
-The demand for housing and rates spiraled out of control from 2.5 June 2021 to 7.125% today, there is no equilibrium not just in the housing and mortgage markets but in the overall economy.
+Whenever home prices increase by almost 50% in three years, that is not a good sign.
+The demand for housing and rates spiraled out of control from 2.5 June 2021 to 7.125% today.
+There is no equilibrium between the housing and mortgage markets and the overall economy.

 Is The U.S. Housing Market Cooling Down?